emqx/emqx-docs/en_US/rule/backend_mongodb.md

 # Ingest Data into MongoDB
-## Setup MongoDB Database and Create Table
+## Set up MongoDB Database and Create Table

-Setup a MongoDB database, and changes the username/password to root/public, taking Mac OSX for instance:
+Set up a MongoDB database, and changes the username/password to root/public, taking Mac OSX for instance:

 ```bash
 $ brew install mongodb